thoughtbot/maybe_haskell/book/applicative/operator.md

 pure :: a -> f a
 ```

-This is relatively simple and represents taking some value and placing in a the
+This is relatively simple and represents taking some value and placing in the
 *minimal* or *default* context of `f`, whatever that means for the particular
 type.
 For `Maybe`, it is implemented as wrapping the value in `Just`.
 We won't
 be discussing this function any further since the most common way it is used can